Aviva Burnstock

-In 2011 Burnstock was member of a team that confirmed in the BBC One television series Fake or Fortune? that the painting The Procuress in the Courtauld's collection – a version of a 1622 work by Dirck van Baburen now in the Museum of Fine Arts, Boston – is an Oil paint-Bakelite forgery by Han van Meegeren made in the 1930s or 1940s.
-She has since made several appearances on the programme.
+Burnstock has been featured in several episodes of the BBC One television series Fake or Fortune?, including the third episode of the first series where Burnstock in 2011 was member of a team that confirmed the painting The Procuress in the Courtauld's collection – a version of a 1622 work by Dirck van Baburen now in the Museum of Fine Arts, Boston – is an Oil paint-Bakelite forgery by Han van Meegeren made in the 1930s or 1940s.

 She is Fellow of the International Institute for Conservation.

 Personal life

 She is the daughter of the neurobiologist Geoffrey Burnstock and married since 1989 to Hugh Sebag-Montefiore.